uwe-e/uwe-e.github.io/_posts/2021-02-26-BSEtunes-xamarin-client.markdown

 ## Downloads

-<a href="itms-services://?action=download-manifest&url=https://uwe-e.github.io/downloads/bsetunes/ios/manifest.plist">BSEtunes Ad Hoc installation on an Apple device</a>
+<a href="itms-services://?action=download-manifest&url=https://uwe-e.github.io/downloads/bsetunes/ios/manifest.plist">click to install it on an Apple device</a>